junland/dragon/patches/README.md

-# patches/ - Patches files.
+## patches/ - Contains patches that will be included from recipes.

-This directory contains specific differences for programs used in the build process.
-Each subdirectory is represented with the name of the program.
+The sub-directories listed here are represented using the name of the software to be packaged or using the package name.
+The sub-directories contain specific patches that will be applied for the necessary compilation of the program through the use of recipes.